Samreay/Samreay/content/reviews/rogue_dungeon/index.md

 ---
 title:  "A Review of Jame A. Hunter's Rogue Dungeon.
 Light-hearted fun."
-short_title: "James A. Hunter's Rogue Dungeon"
 description: "Reincarnation fantasy LitRPG.
 Not Dungeon Core despite the name, but a fun dungeon-based settings."
-long_description: "This was a chill read, nothing revolutionary or exceptional, but no massive issues either."
 date: 2022-01-09
 categories: [reviews]
 review: C